America’s 10 most stunning national park lodges are every bit as iconic as the parks they represent

 Old Faithful Inn

-Old Faithful Inn in Yellowstone National Park is an iconic example of the national park lodges’ trademark “parkitecture” (Photo: NPS/Jim Peaco)
+Old Faithful Inn in Yellowstone National Park is an iconic example of the national park lodges’ trademark “parkitecture.”
+(Photo: NPS/Jim Peaco)

-The Old Faithful Inn embodies the iconic national park lodge style.
-Built at the turn of the 20th century in Yellowstone National Park, the log-style structure is considered a shining example of “Parkitecture.”
-The building’s massive fireplace is built from local rock, and many of the original fixtures and furnishings are still on display (check out the lobby’s mission-style furniture and the chandeliers in the dining room).
+Built at the turn of the 20th century in Yellowstone National Park, the log-style Old Faithful Inn is a shining example of “Parkitecture,” the distinctive architectural style of national park lodges.
+Its massive fireplace is built from local rock, and many of the original fixtures and furnishings are still on display (check out the lobby’s mission-style furniture and the chandeliers in the dining room).
+You can stay in one of the more than 300 rooms here between early May and mid-October, and be sure to take a tour of the historic hotel to get the full experience.

-The Ahwahnee Hotel at Yosemite National Park
+The Ahwahnee Hotel

 Ahwahnee Great Lounge

 With its prime position near the base of Half Dome in Yosemite National Park’s main valley, The Ahwahnee delivers style and grandeur inside and out.
-Completed in 1927, this rustic-elegant Yosemite national park lodge blends log-beamed ceilings, Native American artwork, and a granite facade and massive stone hearths that echo the surrounding landscape.
+Completed in 1927, this rustic-elegant national park lodge blends log-beamed ceilings, Native American artwork, and a granite facade and massive stone hearths that echo the surrounding landscape.
+Welcoming public spaces mean that even non-guests can get a peek at what makes this majestic hotel special.

-El Tovar at Grand Canyon National Park
+Grand Canyon National Park South Rim, Arizona

 El Tovar at Grand Canyon National Park (Photo: National Parks Service)